-Another Asian country whose money is in the running for the most worthless currency is Indonesia.
+Another Asian country whose money is in the running is Indonesia.
 Although Indonesia is rapidly developing, leading to quickly rising costs in tourism hot spots like Bali and Yogyakarta, the rupiah still remains one of the world's weakest currencies.
 As of June 2020, the USD-IDR exchange rate is about 14,250, which means that you could end up dropping six figures for your next Indonesian lunch.

 Indonesia is an increasingly tech-friendly country, however, which means that you won't have to use cash all the time, as you often do in Iran and Vietnam.
 More and more merchants are accepting credit cards, while the introduction of Uber in many major cities not only means an end to haggling about prices for transportation, but eliminates the chances that you'll be scammed due to miscounting your extremely big bills.

 Of course, there's a secondary reason for this.
 Due to the low value of the kip, Laos' economy is partially "dollarized," meaning that prices are often given in dollars and dollars are frequently accepted for payment.

-Another nearly worthless currency in South America is that of Colombia.
+Another example in South America is that of Colombia.
 To be sure, while the Colombian peso is worth slightly more than the guarani—$1 exchanges for around 3,726 Colombian pesos, making it around twice as valuable as the Paraguyan guarani—tourists are simply likelier to visit Colombia than they are to visit Paraguay, what with world-class destinations like Cartagena, Medellín, and the Coffee Triangle.

 A fun fact about pesos is that they're the currency of a large number of Latin American countries, including Argentina and Mexico.
 A less fun fact is that they all have different exchange rates (Argentina's is perhaps the most inflated currency in the world, while Mexico's is relatively stable) so familiarize yourself with the exchange rate of the peso you'll be using to avoid getting hosed.